-- a) Centralising agent for subscription and redemption requests as delegated by the management company - For administered registered units or bearer units to be registered or already registered with Euroclear France: BNP PARIBAS S.A., registered office: 16, Boulevard des Italiens 75009 Paris, France; postal address: 9, rue du Débarcadère 93500 Pantin, France. - For registered units in pure registered form or units registered in a Shared Electronic Registration System (DEEP) reserved solely for corporate investors acting on their own behalf and approved in advance by Carmignac Gestion: IZNES, a société par actions simplifiée (simplified joint-stock company), registered with the Paris Commercial Court Registry Office under number 832 488 415, licensed by the Autorité de Contrôle Prudentiel et de Résolution (ACPR), authorised and overseen by the Autorité des marchés financiers (AMF), and whose registered office is at 18 Boulevard Malesherbes (75008). - b) Other establishments responsible for receiving subscription and redemption requests CACEIS Bank, Luxembourg Branch (pre-centralising agent), 5, allée Scheffer, L-2520 Luxembourg
+- a) Centralising agent for subscription and redemption requests as delegated by the management company - (i) For units in bearer or administered registered form to be registered or units registered with Euroclear France: BNP PARIBAS SA, registered office: 16, Boulevard des Italiens 75009 Paris, France; postal address: 9, rue du Débarcadère 93500 Pantin, France. - (ii) For registered units in pure registered form or units registered in a Shared Electronic Registration System (DEEP) reserved solely for corporate investors acting on their own behalf: IZNES, a société par actions simplifiée (simplified joint-stock company), registered with the Paris Commercial Court Registry Office under number 832 488 415, licensed by the Autorité de Contrôle Prudentiel et de Résolution (ACPR), authorised and overseen by the Autorité des marchés financiers (AMF), and whose registered office is at 18 Boulevard Malesherbes (75008).

+b) Other establishments responsible for receiving subscription and redemption requests

+CACEIS Bank, Luxembourg Branch (Pre-centralising agent)

+5, allée Scheffer L-2520 LUXEMBOURG

-7) Institutions responsible for ensuring compliance with the centralisation cut-off time as delegated by the management company
+7. Institutions responsible for ensuring compliance with the centralisation cut-off time as delegated by the management company

-France BNP PARIBAS S.A.: registered office is located at 16, Boulevard des Italiens - 75009 Paris, France; postal address: 9, rue du Débarcadère, 93500 Pantin, France; and Carmignac Gestion, 24, place Vendôme, 75001 Paris, France.

-Investors are reminded that requests transmitted to intermediaries other than BNP PARIBAS S.A. must take into consideration the fact that the cut-off time for the centralisation of requests applies to said intermediaries with respect to BNP PARIBAS SA.
+BNP PARIBAS S.A.: registered office is located at 16, Boulevard des Italiens - 75009 Paris, France; postal address: 9, rue du Débarcadère, 93500 Pantin, France; and Carmignac Gestion, 24, place Vendôme, 75001 Paris, France.
+Investors are reminded that requests transmitted to intermediaries other than BNP PARIBAS S.A. must take into consideration the fact that the cut-off time for the centralisation of requests applies to said intermediaries with respect to BNP PARIBAS S.A.
 Consequently, such intermediaries may apply their own cut-off time, which may be earlier than the cut-off time indicated above, in order to take into account the time required to transmit requests to BNP PARIBAS S.A.